csesoc/constitution/CONSTITUTION.rst

    #.
 Constitutional changes must be in the form of a motion on notice to an Annual or Extraordinary General Meeting;
    #.
 Constitutional changes passed at an Annual or Extraordinary General Meeting must be approved by Arc for CSESoc to remain affiliated with Arc; and
    #.
 The Secretary shall send the agenda for the meeting, to all those required to attend, no later than two (2) business days prior to the meeting.

+#.
+General meetings at which an election will take place must have two (2) Returning Officers

+   #.
+Returning Officers must be appointed at least fourteen (14) days before the election is to take place;
+   #.
+Returning Officers are to be the first two Executive members not running for re-election in the following list; the Co-Presidents, the Secretary, the Treasurer, the Arc Delegate, the GEDI Officer, the Vice President (External), the Vice President (Internal), the Vice President (Technical);
+   #.
+In the case that all Executive members are running for re-election, the Returning Officers shall be the School Manager and Deputy School Manager;
+   #.
+The duties of the Returning Officer shall be:

+      #.
+Ensure that they are at all times impartial and objective and cannot be determined to have a real or perceived conflict of interest by Club members, Executive or by Arc Clubs Management;
+      #.
+Subject to the Constitution and Arc Clubs Policy and Procedure, ensure that all elections are run fairly
+      #.
+Prepare and circulate all notices of election, nominations, voting and proxies to be held as part of any General Meeting in which an election is to take place
+      #.
+Provide all members with access to an email address that is designated for use by the Returning Officers over the course of their duties
+      #.
+Subject to rules set out in Section 3.3 - `Election of the Executive`_, accept all nominations and treat any defective or late nominations in the manner prescribed;

 Annual general meetings - holding of
 ------------------------------------